-Basic steps for budding bakers, without unnecessary ingredients or daft instructions.
+Basic steps for budding bakers, without unnecessary ingredients.

 Photo by Chris Young / realbreadcampaign.org CC-BY-SA 4.0

-Forget daft instructions, such as running around with a bowl to 'catch' wild yeasts.
+Forget instructions like running around with a bowl to 'catch' wild yeasts.
 The following recipe (if you can call two ingredients a recipe) is both simple and effective, resulting in a 100% hydration, liquid starter.

 Genuine sourdough bread is leavened (i.e. made to rise – like lever, it comes from a word meaning ‘to raise’) using only a culture of yeasts and - to use yoghurt marketer speak – ‘friendly’ lactic acid bacteria, which live happy and harmonious lives on the surface of cereal grains.